thekiwidev/agency-website/docs/pages/contact_request_a_quote_book_a_call_v_1.md

 ## Confirmation Emails (templates)

 **Quote request — to requester**\
-Subject: We received your request — P-Diamond\
+Subject: We received your request — PDiamond\
 Body: Thanks for the details.
 We’ll review and follow up within 2 business hours.
 Expect a scoped quote within 48 hours after the discovery call.
 Manage your booking here: [cal link].

 **Call booking — to requester**\